LawnGnome/c-sdk/jenkins/docker-files/clang-format/README.md

 # Jenkins clang-format tool Environment

-This directory provides the Docker build environment for any jenkins jobs that require the repo checked using clang-format for style correctness.
+This directory provides the Docker build environment for any Jenkins jobs that require the repo checked using clang-format for style correctness.